feed4love/basic_bank/README.md

 • JWT Security layer instead of Basic.

-• pagination on methods on find and findAll (debug)
+• pagination on methods find and findAll (debug)

 • debugging instances into a debug apirest controller (debug, configured by a parameter on startup)